Health Science Admission Testing *We do not accept ACT Superscores for ranking purposes in the Health Sciences Programs.

 Guidelines for ACT Residual:

 Students who wish to apply for admission into the Radiologic Technology (RAD), Practical Nursing (PN) or Associate Degree Nursing (RN) (including mobility options) programs are required to submit a score on the ACT or ACT Residual along with the application for the nursing program.
 The ACT or ACT Residual measures basic essential skills in the academic content areas of reading, mathematics, science, and English.
 Scoring on the ACT or ACT Residual is utilized in the nursing and radiography entry process as points based on the total score.
 There is a minimum overall score of 18 required on the ACT or ACT Residual, but a higher score produces a higher point total for entry into these programs.
 There is no time limit on when the ACT test to be used for program admission was taken.
-Attend a Health Sciences Information Session for details about the ranking system for program entry.

 - You must have a Southern Union student ID number to register to take the ACT-R at Southern Union